Yismen/timy/README.md

 }
 ````
 > This package relies on `laravel/ui` to handle authentication.
 Follow it's  installation guide from https://laravel.com/docs/7.x/authentication.
 We recommend to running the following command: `php artisan ui --auth vue`.
-> Then install the front end dependencies and compile: `npm install && npm run dev`.
 * As required per `laravel/livewire`, make sure you update your layout view:
 ````javascript
     @livewireStyles